Your user onboarding process might be more influential than you think 💡

 Netflix then asks for a few preferences so that it can start feeding users relevant content immediately.

 But once you are inside Netflix, there is very little information provided about how to browse and watch.

 The platform was designed to be available to use intuitively.

 Here you choose what content you like so that you can get related recommendations ⬇️

 You wait for your personalization to process:

-Slack manages to deliver this onboarding experience fairly seamlessly.
+👉 And Slack is one of the products on the market that manages to deliver this onboarding experience fairly seamlessly.